Back

 Probation Period

 The Czech Republic’s probationary period depends on the type of role and is stipulated within the employment agreement.
-In general, probation periods for regular salaried employees are between two and three consecutive months, whereas for chief officers, the probation period can be up to six months.
+In general, probation periods for regular salaried employees is 3 consecutive months, and for chief officers up to 6 months.

 VISA